NUAA-WatchDog/linux-elf-binary-signer/README.md

 ## About

-It is tool for protecting the integrity of an ELF binary.
-It extracts the `.text` section of an ELF, and sign it with *RSA* private key.
-Finally, append the signature as another section.
+A tool for protecting integrity of ELF binary files.
+It extracts the `.text` section of an ELF, and digitally signs it with *RSA* key.
+Finally, the program appends the signature data as another section.

-For a [Linux kernel with signature verification](https://github.com/mrdrivingduck/linux-kernel-elf-sig-verify), during the process of `execve()` system call, it will extract the signed section and the signature section, and verify the integrity of the ELF binary.
+For a [Linux kernel with signature verification](https://github.com/mrdrivingduck/linux-kernel-elf-sig-verify), during the process of `execve()` system call, it will extract signed section and signature section, and verify the integrity of the ELF file.
 If it cannot pass the verification, the ELF will not be executed.
 The certificate for verification should be compiled with Linux kernel together.

-## Sign an ELF Binary
+## Build the Tool

-Firstly, install the dependencies:
+To build the program, install the dependencies firstly:

 ```bash
 $ sudo apt install libssl-dev openssl
 ```

-To check the result, you need:
+To check the result of signing, you also need following tools.
+But it is not necessary for the signing program.

 ```bash
 $ sudo apt install binutils
 ```

-Then, build the tool by `make` command:
+Then, build the tool through `make` command:

 ```bash
 $ make